-56. Paragraphs 22 and 22.1 of the Commentary on Article 1 provide a more general discussion of the interaction between tax treaties and domestic anti-abuse rules.
+47. Paragraphs 22 and 22.1 of the Commentary on Article 1 of the OECD Model Tax Convention provide a more general discussion of the interaction between tax treaties and domestic anti-abuse rules.
 These paragraphs conclude that a conflict would not occur in the case of the application of certain domestic anti-abuse rules to a transaction that constitutes an abuse of the tax treaty: